 Australia wildfires are no exception to the rule or any other natural disasters that seem to have plagued our planet in the last few years.
 All governing bodies should spare no expense or resources.
 Get a handle on these catastrophic disasters whether it’s floods, fires, or any other life-changing disaster.
 The cost will be too great if we don’t throw all of our resources at this ongoing problem.

 A few people should not be acceptable in times like this….
 Hundreds of people, thousands if need be, the Army, the Navy, all should be there.
 Hundreds of water pumps, every swimming pool, every lake drained if need be.
 There should be no expense spared in these situations.
 Time is crucial.

 I should mention all the exceptional work these volunteer firefighters are doing.
 Some, unfortunately, gave the ultimate sacrifice putting these fires out.
 They most tirelessly tried to get a handle on the fire, but more, did I say MORE resources are needed.

 - Thousands and thousands of wildlife gone like they never existed.
 Maybe some species totally removed never to return.
 The health troubles that people will endure during and after the fire through the sickness of the elderly and young, will overload their health care system for years to come.

 - Clouds of fire causing smoke will pollute the air for a long time to come, Toxic air will float thousands of miles to neighboring countries.

 Canada has sent firefighters from our country to help Australia’s wildfire disaster, but it’s probably not near enough help that they desperately need.

-In 2016 the Fort McMurray wildfire devastated many communities, and to this day, some areas have not recovered.
+In 2016 the Fort McMurray wildfire devastated many communities, and to this day, some areas have still not recovered.